-Bright Ideas is open to educators in grades kindergarten through twelve in Lexington School Districts One, Two, Three and Five; Saluda County schools; or Pinegrove Elementary, Rhame Elementary, Sandel Elementary, St. Andrews Middle or Columbia High (Richland County).
-This year, we have extended our deadline through September 30th and encourage all educators who are working remotely to apply for items needed to create their ideal virtual classroom environment.
-To learn more about MCEC's Bright Ideas program, contact Lacy Ridgell at 803-749-6471 or via email at firstname.lastname@example.org.
+Bright Ideas is open to educators in kindergarten through 12th grades in Lexington County School Districts One, Two, Three and Five; Saluda County School District; or Pinegrove Elementary, Rhame Elementary, Sandel Elementary, St. Andrews Middle or Columbia High School in Richland County.